 Distributions payable pertain to participant pre-tax contributions which exceed the maximum annual dollar limit as established by the IRC.
-During the years ended December 31, 2006 and 2005, the Plan had a liability for excess contributions of \$2,814 and \$18,105, respectively.
-Such amounts have been refunded to the participants within the stipulated twelve month period, in order to bring the Plan into compliance with the IRC.
+During the year ended December 31, 2006, the plan passed the discrimination tests and no liability for excess contributions was booked.
+During the year ended December 31, 2005, the Plan failed two of the discrimination tests and had a liability for excess contributions of \$5,932.